ZC 80 (Lamotrigine 100 mg)

 Pill imprint ZC 80 has been identified as Lamotrigine 100 mg.

-Lamotrigine is used in the treatment of bipolar disorder; seizure prevention; schizoaffective disorder; restless legs syndrome; post traumatic stress disorder (and more), and belongs to the drug class triazine anticonvulsants.
+Lamotrigine is used in the treatment of bipolar disorder; seizure prevention; schizoaffective disorder; anxiety; depression (and more), and belongs to the drug class triazine anticonvulsants.
 Risk cannot be ruled out during pregnancy.
 Lamotrigine 100 mg is not subject to the Controlled Substances Act.

 See also related documents.

 - C - Risk cannot be ruled out

 - N - Not a controlled drug

 - National Drug Code (NDC):

 - Inactive Ingredients: